Resource-based Advantages

 VRIO framework

-To create sustained competitive advantage, resources must be valuable, rare, inimitable/non-substitutable, and organizationally supported (Barney 1995).
+To create sustained competitive advantage, resources must be valuable, rare, inimitable/non-substitutable, and organizationally supported (Barney, 1995).

 Limits to competition